-- Conveniently located in North Portland at the intersection of N. Fremont and N. Williams Avenue
+- Conveniently located in Northeast Portland at the intersection of NE Broadway and NE 30th, across from Fred Meyer

 What should I expect in a first session of couples therapy?

 During the first session, we will discuss what brings you to couples counseling and explore what you’d like to change about your relationship.
 This is your first opportunity to share your story with your therapist and to ask your therapist any questions you have about the therapy process.
 We understand the anxiety clients feel as they begin the therapy process.
 Rest assured your therapist will guide you through the first session with compassion and understanding.

 What if I want to do couples therapy but my spouse is unwilling to come?

 While we encourage both partners to attend the first couples counseling appointment, we understand it isn’t always possible given one person’s resistance to attending therapy.
 If you’re in this situation, please call us to speak with a therapist about your unique situation.
 We will discuss the best option for your situation.
 We are here to help you.